tinacms/tina.io/content/guides/nextjs/tina-with-strapi/authenticating-with-strapi.md

   );
 ```

 Now go into our index page and make a quick change to `getStaticProps`.
-Change the signature so that it accepts a `preview` flag and so that we'll have access to `previewData`..
+Change the signature so that it accepts a `preview` flag and so that we'll have access to `previewData`.

 **pages/index.js**